Go With Your Gut: 4 Ways to Boost Your Immune System Through Digestion

 Support Digestion to Support the Immune System

-Be chill and get parasympathetic.
-We need to be in a calm, relaxed state in order to properly digest our foods.
-The parasympathetic nervous system is in charge of sending our body signals to slow down, breathe, and relax.
-Engaging this system before eating is important to make sure that we set ourselves up for success to fully digest our food.
-Practicing deep breathing, getting outside, and imagery are all great ways that help to activate our relaxation system.
+Involving this system before eating is significant to ensure that we set ourselves up for success by completely digesting our food.
+Practicing deep breathing, getting outside, and imagery are all great ways to generate our relaxation system.

 • Shellfish